 You’re also less likely to be overweight, suffer from type 2 diabetes or have high blood pressure if you fast regularly.

 Time spent cooking, preparing, and searching for food is time you won’t get back.
-With intermittent fasting, your more likely to eat less meals.
-Less time eating means more time for other things.

 Try meal prepping to save even more time and ensure you always have healthy meals ready to eat.